Albert0i/react_redux_tutorial/ActionPlan.md

 ![alt redux1](./img/redux1.jpg)

 ## Epilogue
 Redux is not an answer; Redux a question.
 It opens a way to let you re-think how to manage and share application state.
+Each store has many features ([Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)), each feature is represented as slice (name, state and action), each slice exports actions (to be used by compoents) and reducer (to be used by store).
+Retrieving state from store and invoking action to *change* the store is only slightly different.

+If you use [useContext](https://blog.webdevsimplified.com/2020-06/use-context/) then switching to Redux seems a better choice before your project grows larger and harder to manage.

 ## VIII.
 Reference